bradduy/resize_images/README.md

 # resize_images
-This repository aims to resize multiple images in a folder and rename these too
+ResizeImage.py aims to resize multiple images in a folder and rename these too

+ExtractVideoToFrame.py aims to split a video into many continuous images